Skip to main content

 As you contribute to your privacy and time, the tokens aren’t as free as those from standard airdrops.
 You are, nevertheless, still qualified to earn the tokens you desire.

-• Holder airdrop
+• Holder Airdrop

 This kind of airdrop depends on you already owning another crypto token.
 It might be done occasionally because keeping another token in your wallet shows you are a frequent crypto user.
 However, this is most frequently carried out when a crypto venture issues a new coin and wishes to thank its loyal followers who already possess previous project tokens.